Neko-Box-Coder/MicroOmni/README.md

 By default it will show neighboring lines as "context" if they have the same indentations

 ### ⚙️ Minimap Settings
-- `OmniMinimapMaxIndent`: Max indent limit to be shown in the minimap
+- `MicroOmni.MinimapMaxIndent`: Max indent limit to be shown in the minimap
     - Defaults to 5
-- `OmniMinimapContextNumLines`: Max number of context lines
+- `MicroOmni.MinimapContextNumLines`: Max number of context lines
     - Defaults to 20
-- `OmniMinimapMinDistance`: Min skipping distance for the minimap
+- `MicroOmni.MinimapMinDistance`: Min skipping distance for the minimap
     - Defaults to 20
-- `OmniMinimapMaxColumns`: Max number of columns in minimap, and use "..." if doesn't fit
+- `MicroOmni.MinimapMaxColumns`: Max number of columns in minimap, and use "..." if doesn't fit
     - Defaults to 75
-- `OmniMinimapTargetNumLines`: Number of lines aiming to have for the minimap
+- `MicroOmni.MinimapTargetNumLines`: Number of lines aiming to have for the minimap
     - Defaults to 100
-- `OmniMinimapScrollContent`: Automatically scroll the content buffer when navigating in the minimap
+- `MicroOmni.MinimapScrollContent`: Automatically scroll the content buffer when navigating in the minimap
     - Defaults to true